lunow/terminalscreensaver/README.md

 The TerminalScreensaver for OSX
 ===============================

-This is the a very small working demo for a nice looking "Terminal Screeensaver".
-And its easy extendeable.
+This is a very small working demo for my nice looking "Terminal Screensaver".

-The screensaver is build with the WebviewScreensaver (https://github.com/liquidx/webviewscreensaver) developed by liquidx.
+The screensaver is built with the [WebviewScreensaver](https://github.com/liquidx/webviewscreensaver) developed by liquidx.

 Demo
 ----
-You find the Demo here: [http://lunow.github.com/terminalscreensaver/](http://lunow.github.com/terminalscreensaver/)
+You find the demo here: [http://lunow.github.com/terminalscreensaver/](http://lunow.github.com/terminalscreensaver/)

 Download
 --------
-Download the *TerminalScreenSaver.saver* from this repository and add it by double click.
+Download the *TerminalScreenSaver.saver* from this repository and add it by double clicking.
 Done!

 Working
 -------
-Its just a simple jQuery App printing div by div to the screen.
-The content for the div containers are provided by plugins.
+It's just a simple jQuery App printing div by div to the screen.
+The content of the divs is provided by plugins.

-Building the simplest plugin
+Build a simple plugin
 ----------------------------
-The simplest way is prompting a number of lines to the screen.
-Its integreated in ten seconds:
+The simplest way is prompting a number of lines on the screen.
+It's integrated in ten seconds:

 	var myProcess = function() {
 		var lines = [];